 The good news is that herbs can reduce your sweating, although they will not stop it completely.
 You want to look for herbs that calm you down.
 Since sweating is often caused by the nervous system, if you take herbs that tranquilize you, it will have a positive effect on your sweating.

-Do Herbs Stop Excessive Sweating?
-Which ones?
+Which Herbs Reduce Excessive Sweating?

 Although sage can hardly be eaten in large quantities because of its strong taste and smell, if you sprinkle generous amounts over your favorite foods like omelets, pizza, beans, and other foods, you could experience a reduction in your sweating.

-2) Witch hazel.
 Although this herb is known to provide relief from insect bites, sunburns, bruises, and others, individuals have reported that it reduced their sweating.

-3) Schisandra.
 These small berries were used by the Chinese for many thousands for years because of its healing properties.
 It improves adrenal function overall, which is great for your sweat glands because sweating can come from a hormonal imbalance, although it does not seem to be the case with primary hyperhidrosis, it can be the problem with secondary hyperhidrosis.

-Eat these small berries in small quantities daily (not exceeding 3 grams daily, since it is a powerful medicine.
+Eat these small berries in small quantities daily (not exceeding 3 grams daily, since it is powerful medicine.

 There are many more teas that you can use that have tannic acid, but black tea has the highest amount.
 You prepare your teas as you would normally.
 Let them sit for 10 to 15 minutes, then take a cloth and dab them to your completely dry underarms and let air dry.
 As simple as that!

-6) Aloe Vera.
 Have you put aloe vera to your sunburned skin?
 It had a cooling effect.
 That is exactly what aloe vera will do if applied to your sweating skin.
 It will cool it down and reduce sweating.

 However, aloe vera is more effective for the eccrine glands, which are triggered by heat.
 If you exercise and sweat very much, just apply some aloe vera juice or gel directly to your skin as a lotion and you should see an effect in no time.